- BeagleBone Black

 Parallella also uses Linux, giving users an easy time with programming.
 If you have complicated applications, the Parallella should be on top of your list.
 It could easily handle robotics and drones.
 You can use it as an embedded device, a part of a parallel server cluster, or as a standalone computer.

-Parallella is sold by Adapteva and prices start at $99 (For the latest prices and discounts, check here).
+Parallella is sold by Adapteva.
+For the latest prices and discounts, check here.

 5. Intel Edison